h-hafezi/XOX/README.md

 # XOX Game With AI
-the game is purely and graphics with JavaFX
+the game is purely java and the GUI is with JavaFX